Narrative Therapy Introduction Courses

 Contextualisation in interest groups

-Our introductory course is centered on a narrative approach and is contextualised in the group work (not the material) for different audiences based on how many participants from specific groups (for instance Leaders, Pastors, Teachers) enroll.
-If you want it fully contextualised please arrange a separate instance of this short course in your organisation.
-Since a narrative approach working with people is strongly embedded in the development of narrative therapy, this context is the foundation of the training.
+Our introductory course is centered on a narrative approach and is contextualised in the group work (not the reading material itself) for different audiences based on how many participants from specific interest groups we get.
+If you are interested in narrative work, let’s say in organisations, then we advise to enroll as a group from your organisation that will allow you to contextualise what you will be learning in small group discussion.
+The same is applicable to other groups such as ministry groups, teachers, or leaders.
+If you want it fully contextualised with more specific material added please arrange a separate instance of this short course in your organisation.
+Since a narrative approach in working with people is strongly embedded in the development of narrative therapy, counselling material serves as the foundation of the reading.
 Understand narrative work in this context, then you will understand it in other contexts.
 Particularly if you are interested in interdisciplinary practices (being, for instance, both a leader and coach) some professional associations, here SignoProfessional, seek to help explain how your choice for narrative counseling translates to other contexts.

 For counsellors: This short course will enable you to start work in your community in a way to strengthen the preferred stories that sustain healthy ways of relating to others and the challenges we face.
 It requires, however, oversight of your local leadership and care team for accountability.